Bandameedathanda

 That changed when one of our volunteers brought us the news of some CSR funds.
 We immediately requested another volunteer (an architect by profession) to come up with ideas.
 After many cups of tea and several pakodas at Pappu Chaiwala, we finalized some designs.

-Our objectives from the very beginning were clear.
+Our objectives were clear from the very beginning.

 Inside walls must be multipurpose, open-ended and aid learning.
 For example, draw empty circles in which something can be written using a chalk piece.
 Students, teachers and even other volunteers who visit the school can use this space to conduct some activity such as writing letters and forming words by combining them.

-Outside walls must be something attractive.
-These walls should draw the attention of people and get them closer to school.
-Once they come, they will see what we have done on the interiors, talk to children, teacher, etc., and learn more about the school.
-This, eventually, will get more funds from both Government and general public, improve the facilities and increase enrolment numbers.
+Outer walls must be attractive.
+These walls should draw the attention of people and get them closer to the school.
+Once they come, they will see what we have done on the interiors, talk to the children, the teacher, etc., and learn more about the school.
+This, eventually, will get more funds from both the Government and the general public, improve the facilities and increase enrolment numbers.

 Lofty ambitions, eh?